Apr 8, 2025

 Figure 1 illustrates the employee material welfare level and average annual wages, with the latter converted to US dollars using current PPPs for private consumption.

 Figure 2 shows net income, also converted to US dollars using current PPPs for private consumption.
-Data on average annual wages of OECD countries and the OECD tax-benefit model are sourced from the OECD.
+Data on average annual wages of Eurostat-OECD countries (except Cyprus and Malta) and the OECD tax-benefit model are sourced from the OECD.
 (See Table 1 and 2 for more details.
-Raw data and sources for Taiwan and Singapore are provided in Table 1 and 3.)
+Raw data and sources for Taiwan and Singapore are provided in Table 1 and 3.
+Average annual wages of Cyprus and Malta are calculated based on data from Eurostat.)

 The representativeness of average wages depends on the proportion of full-time employees relative to total employees.
 A lower proportion reduces the relevance to the majority of workers.
 The Netherlands exemplifies this, having the lowest proportion of full-time employees among advanced economies.
 In contrast, Taiwan has one of the highest proportions.